booknite/booknite/README.md

 # Welcome to booknite's GitHub

 ## About Me
-Amateur Linux enthusiast interested in FOSS, cybersecurity and networking.
-I'm using this page to organize my projects and IT goals.
-Always learning and expanding my tech skills--trying to get good at computers.
+Amateur Linux enthusiast interested in FOSS.
+Trying to get good at computer.

-## Skills
-- **Languages:** Python, JavaScript, Bash
-- **Interests:** Linux, Cybersecurity, Networking, Raspberry Pi, Scripting, Automation, Homelab Setup

 ## Projects